orkes-io/docs/docs/templates/examples/incoming-webhook-using-postman.md

 ## Creating Webhook in Conductor

-1. From your Conductor server, navigate to **Webhooks** from the left menu.
+1. From your Conductor server, navigate to **Definitions > Webhooks** from the left menu.
 2. Click the **New Webhook** button and create the webhook with the following configurations.

 <p align="center"><img src="/content/img/sample-webhook.png" alt="Webhook example" width="70%" height="auto" style={{paddingBottom: 40, paddingTop: 40}} /></p>